tutrie/cmsc435_-final_proj/py_edgar_lite/README.md

 ## Testing
-* To be able to run the tests for the EDGAR-Lite, first cd into the folder of `py-edgar-lite` in the terminal.
+* To be able to run the tests for the EDGAR-Lite, first cd into the folder of `py_edgar_lite` in the terminal.

 * To simply run the tests, run the following command in the terminal.
 ```commandline